Graded supermanifolds and homogeneity: Introduction

-\mn Almost all recent papers on graded manifolds start from the language of ringed spaces and sheaves of graded algebras, introduced and widely applied in algebraic geometry.
-Differential geometry, however, was born and developed in order to conduct differential calculus on `curved objects', which is usually ignored in algebraic geometry.
-In this way, we have `graded manifolds' with graded algebras of local or global functions (sections of the structural sheaf) which are too poor to allow for a reasonable calculus, with the sheaf of polynomial functions on a real line, as a trivial example.
-Moreover, the ringed space approach could be hardly accessible for many physicists to whom our setting is also addressed.
+Almost all recent papers on graded manifolds adopt the language of ringed spaces and sheaves of graded algebras, as developed in algebraic geometry.
+Differential geometry, however, originated as a framework for differential calculus on curved spaces, a feature that is largely absent from algebraic geometry.
+As a result, one often encounters ``graded manifolds'' whose graded algebras of local or global functions are too small to support a satisfactory differential calculus, the sheaf of polynomial functions on $\R$ being a trivial example.
+Moreover, the ringed-space approach is often inaccessible to physicists, for whom our framework is also intended.

-\mn Therefore, we work with genuine supermanifolds, with the whole differential calculus on them, and treat the grading as an additional geometric structure encoded in a certain vector field.
-The reason is that, locally, any graded structure determines, by definition, which functions (local sections of the structure sheaf) are homogeneous.
-To assure that the algebra generated by homogeneous functions is rich enough for purposes of differential calculus, we have to assume that we can find local homogeneous coordinates $(y^a)$.
-Suppose the degree (weight) of $y^a$ is $w_a\in\R$.
-Then the whole structure can be encoded in the local weight vector field
+For this reason, we work with genuine supermanifolds equipped with the full apparatus of differential calculus, and treat grading as an additional geometric structure encoded by a vector field.
+Locally, any graded structure determines which functions are homogeneous.
+To ensure that the algebra generated by homogeneous functions is sufficiently rich, we require the existence of local homogeneous coordinates $(y^a)$.
+If $\deg(y^a)=w_a\in\R$, then the structure is encoded by the local weight vector field

-Now we can decide which local functions (more generally, tensor fields) are of degree $w\in\R$ using the condition $\n(f)=wf$, even when $f$ is not polynomial in coordinates $(y^i)$.
-The transition maps of our homogeneous atlas should respect the homogeneity of functions, which means that our weight vector field $\n$ is defined, in fact, globally.
-Thus, our \emph{homogeneity structure} is represented by the weight vector field.
-Geometrically, it is much more convenient to work with this vector field than with abstract ringed spaces.
+This allows us to define homogeneous functions (and tensor fields) of degree $w\in\R$ via the condition $\n(f)=wf$, even when $f$ is not polynomial in the coordinates.
+Requiring that transition maps preserve homogeneity ensures that the weight vector field is globally defined.
+Thus, a \emph{homogeneity structure} is represented by a global weight vector field, a viewpoint that is geometrically more transparent than that of abstract ringed spaces.

-\mn Our motivation is based on the well known observation that grading is usually related to homogeneity, because in almost every approach to graded supermanifolds one has local homogeneous coordinates.
-Therefore, almost any graded supermanifold in the literature is a homogeneity supermanifold in our sense.
-This viewpoint is not new (see, e.g., the fundamental paper by Roytenberg \cite{Roytenberg:2002}), but it has been superseded by the ringed spaces approach.
+\mn Our motivation is based on the well-known observation that grading is usually related to homogeneity, since in most approaches to graded supermanifolds one works with local homogeneous coordinates.
+Consequently, most graded supermanifolds appearing in the literature are homogeneity supermanifolds in our sense.
+This viewpoint is not new (see, e.g., the fundamental paper by Roytenberg \cite{Roytenberg:2002}), but it has to a large extent been replaced by the ringed-spaces approach.